FB's New Reality: Fact-Checking Is Now Gone!

 For the duration of Republicans being at the steer of the ship :smiley: I don’t think Zuck is changing his views willingly, plus he now has Dana White as one of his directors :smiley:

-I believe this shift represents not only a change in paradigm but, above all, a strategic move to eventually bring people back to Meta’s platforms.
+I believe this shift represents not only a change in paradigm but, above all, a strategic move to eventually bring people back to M’s platforms.

 And, in fact, it was the necessary and overdue step to take.